MamaiTheCoder/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Print all the groups the current user is part of Change the owner of the file hello to the user betty.
 Create an empty file called 'hello.'
+Add execute permission to the owner of the file hello.